noirofficial/noir/doc/init.md

 4d) CentOS

-Copy zoind.init to /etc/init.d/zoind.
-Test by running `service zoind start`.
+Copy noird.init to /etc/init.d/noird.
+Test by running `service noird start`.

 Using this script, you can adjust the path and flags to the bitcoind program by setting the BITCOIND and FLAGS environment variables in the file